 health, environment and safety

-Chevron’s operations employ rigorous safety and environmental practices to protect our workforce, local communities and the environment.
-Our goal is zero incidents, zero injuries.
-To support this, Chevron’s Operational Excellence Management System for improving health, environmental and safety (HES) performance is woven into every aspect of our operations.
+Chevron’s operations employ rigorous health, environmental and safety (HES) practices to protect our workforce, the local communities and the environment.
+We aim to deliver world-class performance with a focus on preventing high-consequence incidents.
+Toward this end, Chevron’s Operational Excellence Management System for improving HES performance is woven into every aspect of our operations.

-Our incident-free operations program, which includes training materials related to human performance, is being rolled out to our offshore workforce to raise the awareness of error-producing conditions while undertaking work activities.
-This initiative is integrated with our process safety awareness campaign to reinforce the importance of championing operational excellence.
-We employ an effective behavior-based safety system known as POWER (Positive Observations Will Eliminate Risk), which monitors and encourages safe work behavior; and our Stop Work Authority policy establishes the responsibility and authority of any involved individual to stop any unsafe condition or act.
+Our incident-free operations program, which includes training materials related to human performance, is being rolled out to our offshore and onshore workforce to raise the awareness of error-producing conditions in a workplace.
+This initiative is integrated with our process safety awareness campaign to reinforce the importance of operational excellence.
+We employ an effective behavior-based safety system known as POWER (Positive Observations Will Eliminate Risk), which monitors and encourages safe work behavior.
+In addition, our Stop-Work Authority policy establishes the responsibility and authority of any involved individual to stop any unsafe condition or action.

-Chevron is represented on the Step Change in Safety leadership team.
+Chevron is represented on the leadership team of Step Change in Safety, an independent organization that represents the workforce, regulators and employers.
 In this role, we have ensured that industrywide HES materials are utilized across our operations.
-We are also represented on the board of directors of Oil & Gas UK, the Program Advisory Board of the United Kingdom’s Oil & Gas Authority, and the Management Committee of the International Association of Oil & Gas Producers.
-We are also part of the Subsea Well Response Project, a nonprofit joint initiative working to enhance the industry’s capacity to respond to subsea well-control incidents.
+We are also represented on the board of directors of the United Kingdom’s offshore oil and gas industry association, Oil & Gas UK; the Program Advisory Board of the United Kingdom’s oil and gas industry regulator, the Oil & Gas Authority; and the Management Committee of the International Association of Oil & Gas Producers.

 the economy and technology

-Our U.K. Global Technology Centre is based in Aberdeen, Scotland, and has a branch in London, England.
-It has provided technical services, research and development for operations such as Gorgon and Wheatstone in Australia, Tengizchevroil in Kazakhstan, Lianzi in Angola and Bangka in Indonesia.
-The center—one of three in the company—strengthens partnerships with contractors in the region working on global projects.
-It also provides support for Chevron assets in the region and conducts research for deepwater projects worldwide, including advancing seismic methods such as ocean bottom nodes and the time-lapse 4-D imaging used in reservoir management.
+Our U.K. Global Technology Center is based in Aberdeen and has a branch in London.
+It has provided technical services, research and development for operations such as Gorgon and Wheatstone in Australia, Tengizchevroil in Kazakhstan, Lianzi in Angola, and Bangka in Indonesia.
+The center – one of three in the company – strengthens partnerships with contractors in the region who are working on global projects.
+It also provides support for Chevron assets in the region and conducts research for projects worldwide, including seismic imaging, robotics, rock mechanics, reliability, environmental, reservoir and technical computing studies.

 awards and recognition